 On June 1, 2017, the monetary jurisdiction of the Provincial (small claims) Court was increased from $25,000 to $35,000.
 This guide describes a process which parties may use to require mediation of claims between $10,000 and $35,000.
-It is an optional process.
-However, when it is used, this process allows one party to compel the other parties to attend a mediation session to attempt to settle the case.
+The process is optional.
+However, it allows one party to compel the other parties to attend a mediation session to attempt to settle the case.

 The process is started with a document called a notice to mediate for claims between $10,000 and $35,000.
 The parties to the claim choose a mediator and share the cost of the mediation.
 If an agreement to settle the case is reached, the agreement can be filed with the court.

-Note: From time to time, the Ministry of Attorney General and the Provincial Court run pilot projects to explore ways to improve small claims court.
+Note: Occasionally, the Ministry of Attorney General and the Provincial Court run pilot projects to explore ways to improve small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on pilot project processes or from your court registry.